dpicken/atari-fw/README.md

 ## Install firmware

-Note: Do not flash an RP2040 board whilst it's installed (in a powered-on) Atari.
+Note: Do not flash a board whilst it's installed (in a powered-on) Atari.

 Connect the board to the build host, then boot it into it's bootloader (hold the boot button then press and release the reset button).
-Next, copy the appropriate image to the `RPI-RP2` drive/mount (adjust the `RP2040_MOUNT` option as necessary):
+Next, copy the appropriate image to the `RPI-RP2` drive/mount (adjust the `RP_MOUNT` option as necessary):

   - [adafruit qtpy](https://www.adafruit.com/product/4900):
   ```
-  RP2040_MOUNT=/Volumes/RPI-RP2 RP2040_BOARD=adafruit_qtpy_rp2040 make rp2040-install
+  RP_MOUNT=/Volumes/RPI-RP2 RP_BOARD=adafruit_qtpy_rp2040 make rp-install
   ```
   - [waveshare rp2040 zero](https://www.waveshare.com/rp2040-zero.htm):
   ```
-  RP2040_MOUNT=/Volumes/RPI-RP2 RP2040_BOARD=waveshare_rp2040_zero make rp2040-install
+  RP_MOUNT=/Volumes/RPI-RP2 RP_BOARD=waveshare_rp2040_zero make rp-install
   ```

 ## Default keymap